brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 }
 ```

 > Note that all the sequence algorithms take any appropriate range of reflections, so the `transform` just works.
 You don't have to turn it into `vector<meta::info>` at the end or any specific container.
+Earlier revisions of the design took a `span<info const>`, but this proved cumbersome in practice.
 {:.prompt-info}

 ### `get_name_v`